-OpenSearch Dashboards shows green status when all health checks pass on every node of the OpenSearch Service cluster.
+OpenSearch Dashboards shows a green status when all health checks pass on every node of the OpenSearch Service cluster.
 If a health check fails, then OpenSearch Dashboards enters red status.
 OpenSearch Dashboards also shows red status when OpenSearch Service is in red cluster status.
-OpenSearch Dashboard's status can turn red for the following reasons:
+The OpenSearch Dashboards status can turn red for the following reasons:

 - Insufficient memory for your nodes.

 - Upgrading OpenSearch Service to a newer version.

 - Incompatibility between OpenSearch Dashboards and OpenSearch Service versions.